Best Solar Electricity Providers

 There are many factors to consider when it comes to whether or not solar is a wise financial investment.
 For some high-level guidance, our latest survey found that:

-• 52% so far believe installing solar has been a good financial decision.
-This number has decreased when compared to last year.
+• 62% of respondents believe installing solar has been a good financial decision.
+This is a slight increase from 60% in 2024.

 So whether you’re considering installing solar panels for the first time, or just looking to boost the value of your current home with a better deal from a retailer, here is a guide to help you along, including details of the solar feed-in tariffs available in your area.